SpiritBaker/Difficulty-and-AI/README.md

 - Effect of corruption was reduced to 1/5 of original game values, and AI is less willing to use debase currency.
 - Increased base supply limit by 2, AI tends to have more troops with this mod.
 - Adds leaders without upkeep from various sources.
-- Ramparts and State House are no longer considered as manufactries.
-Both have a limit per state and no special bonus from trade goods.
-- Ramparts gives 1 fort level and 25% for defense.
-Defence edict was nerfed a bit to compensate.
-- Reducing flat manpower from Soldiers Households from 750 to 600.
-- Naval Battery gets free building slot, but can only be built in a province with Fort.
 - Custom Ruler traits.
 Restricting Ruler traits distribution, rulers with high stats are less likely to get negative traits.
 - Reducing the price of Coal, getting Coal in a province should automatically delete existing outdated manufactory.
 - Fixes and tweaks to Hegemon’s.
 Preventing AI from claiming Eco hegemon after getting some cash in a peace deal.